Contagious06/Retro_Terminal_Web_Browser/README.md

 7. Paramaters: URL browserWidth browserHeight consoleWidth consoleHeight

 TIPS:
-* Using a smaller font size decreases the pixel size
+* Using a smaller font size, it decreases the pixel size.
 * Ensure that the console width/height is less than browser height/width
 * Ensure that your console is big enough - the consoles character width height need to be less or equal to the specified console width/height or funky stuff may happen...